botanicus/pay-per-task/docs/scalling.md

 # Current Limitations

 Consumer **ppt.inbox.backup** saves everything to the file system.
 It doesn't matter too much since this is only just-in-case and also I still might decide to use the API to crawl the apps regularly, since now **ppt.webs.in** is the single point of failure.

+# Concerns

+- Running multiple VPSs in case one of them goes down.
+- Sometimes it might be necessary to run in multiple regions.
+- How easy is it to add a node?
+- Mirroring everything vs. having chunks of data on different servers.
+- Is there a single point of failure?
+- No IP hardcoding.
+Use dynamic discovery instead.
+Something like Bonjour in Mac-land.
+As the RabbitMQ clustering guide says: "this could be a dynamic DNS service which has a very short TTL configuration, or a plain TCP load balancer, or some sort of mobile IP achieved with pacemaker or similar technologies.".
+Actually can HAProxy be used for this?
+- Logs?

 # Scalling Options of Used Software